Merrimack River: Restoration efforts

-Current Concerns
+Current concerns

 The Merrimack River remains one of the most endangered rivers in the United States, as named by the American Rivers nonprofit in 2016.
 Current concerns include stormwater runoff, urban stormwater, high levels of bacteria, combined sewage runoff, phosphorus creating harmful algal blooms, reduced oxygen levels, illicit sewage discharges, and litter.
-Combined Sewer Overflows (CSO) are the largest contributors to waste discharge into the Merrimack River.
+Combined sewer overflows (CSO) are the largest contributors to waste discharge into the Merrimack River.
 Currently, there are six sanitary sewer systems from which untreated sewage flows directly into the Merrimack River due to infrastructure issues within the sewage system.
 Recent research has identified mercury contamination as a significant threat to fish and aquatic life in the Merrimack River.
 This research analyzes how biological mercury hotspots and watershed transport of mercury might contribute to the exposure of aquatic life to chemical pollution within the Merrimack River.
 Additionally, the use of road salt in the winter has remained a major pollutant since the 1970s, and chloride contamination in the Merrimack River continues to impact aquatic life.

 United States politicians from New Hampshire and Massachusetts are calling for the United States Environmental Protection Agency (EPA) to reassess a permit allowing landfill water to be dumped into the Merrimack River.
-The water from the Turnkey landfill in New Hampshire contains per- and polyfluoroalkyl substances (PFAS), chemicals that are capable of accumulating and remaining in environmental and food sources for extremely long periods of time.
-PFAS have been linked to cancer, thyroid disease, infertility, and other health issues.
-The water being discharged from the Turnkey landfill has high levels of these chemicals, some of which exceed the EPA’s lifetime health advisory by over 1,000 times.
-Additionally, these politicians are seeking increased federal funding to update water infrastructure for the Merrimack River, as the river’s current sewer infrastructure has resulted in the dumping of over 100,000 gallons of untreated water into the river adding to pollution concerns.
+Politicians are also seeking increased federal funding to update water infrastructure for the Merrimack River, as the river's current sewer infrastructure has resulted in the dumping of over 100,000 gallons of untreated water into the river.